otto-torino/django-baton/README.md

 This application was written with one concept in mind: overwrite as few django templates as possible.
 Everything is styled through CSS and when required, JS is used.

-- Based on Bootstrap 5 and FontAwesome Free 6
+- Based on Bootstrap 5 and Material Symbols
 - Fully responsive
 - AI functionalities: translations, corrections, summarizations, image description and generation (you need a subscription key)
 - Custom and flexible sidebar menu